 - 1 tbsp treacle

-- If you haven't soaked dried fruit in booze ahead of time, then I would either place the fruit and Frangelico in a covered bowl overnight before you start and perhaps be a bit loose with your pouring wrist when you measure out the liqueur 😉
+If you haven't soaked dried fruit in booze ahead of time, then I would place the fruit and Frangelico in a covered bowl overnight before you start and perhaps be a bit lose with your pouring wrist when you measure out the liqueur 😉

-- Lower onto the trivet inside the Instant Pot and pour boiling water to just below the level of the foil.
+Lower onto the trivet inside the Instant Pot and pour boiling water to just below the level of the foil.
 My kettle has a capacity of 1.7-litres and I find I need most of it to come up to an inch below the rim of the pudding basin.

-- When ready to cook, place the pudding on the trivet and pour boiling water in as before i.e. up to about one inch below the rim of your basin, setting the Instant Pot to 20 minutes on Steam (close the Valve this time).
+When ready to cook, place the pudding on the trivet and pour boiling water in as before i.e. up to about one inch below the rim of your basin, setting the Instant Pot to 20 minutes on Steam (close the Valve this time).
 If you like your pudding extra rich and dark, you can give it 40 minutes on Steam and leave it for an hour or two on Keep Warm until you are ready for it.
-You can leave the pressure to release naturally and serve when you are ready on Christmas Day or if you like, do a Quick Pressure Release and serve right away.
+You can leave the pressure to release naturally and serve when you are ready on Christmas Day or if you like, do a QPR and serve right away.

-- *= make the dried fruit up with whichever you prefer - currants, sultanas, riasins, cranberries, dried cherries are all good.
+*= make the dried fruit up with whichever you prefer - currants, sultanas, raisins, cranberries, dried cherries are all good.